domobritton/Intrst/pinterest/README.md

 ![](intrst.gif)

-**Intrst** is a single-page app inspired by Pinterest.
+**Intrst** is a single-page lifestyle app inspired by Pinterest.
 Built on Rails and React/Redux it utilizes a RESTful architecture.

 ## Features will include:
 * User authentication